-Baseline established on CY 2016 results (12 crashes).
-There was less than a 25% increase in work zone fatal crashes (3) during 2017, from 12 to 15.
-This was likely caused by an increase in work zones overall in 2017-2018.
-Crash data for 2018 is incomplete.
+Baseline established on CY 2017 results (15 crashes).
+There was an increase of 1 work zone fatal crashes during 2018, from 15 to 16.
+During the same period, there was a significant increase in work zones across the state on the interstate system.

-4 - State Specific Objectives - Future
+Part 3 Section 4 - State Specific Objectives - Future